lrodrz/lrodrz.github.io/research.markdown

 <br>

-Synthesis and Characterization of beta-clyclodextrin clathrate structures for the inclusion of anti cancer molecules such as sorafineb.</div>
+Synthesis and Characterization of $\beta$-clyclodextrin clathrate structures for the inclusion of anti cancer molecules such as sorafineb.</div>

 <br>
 <div class="container">